 Not used a pen in a while?
 Time to practise your best copperplate: B P Collins asks for a handwritten cover letter.

 How to get a B P Collins training contract

 B P Collins recruits two to three trainees each year.
 To apply for a training contract applicants must submit a handwritten covering letter along with their CV.
 "This helps us identify those who are really interested in joining B P Collins specifically as a handwritten letter requires a lot of effort and attention" says HR Manager Jacqui Symons.
-Senior partner Chris Hardy adds: “We ask this partly because in the modern world it is so easy to produce computer-generated CVs.
-We feel it tells us something more about the candidate.”

 In terms of the content, the firm expects to learn "why a candidate is interested in applying to B P Collins in particular.
 We put a premium on attention to detail, so spelling, grammar and the structure of the letter are really important to us.
 We are also looking for well-rounded candidates who can demonstrate other interests beyond work and studies."